rosbacke/delegate/README.md

     // Pseudocode for constructor alternative:
     auto del = delegate<int(int)> /* some way to get <freeFkn> */ ();

-The price to pay is the extra '::make'.
+The price to pay for normal static member function is the extra '::make'.
 Another reason is that you can 'borrow' type information.

     auto del = delegate<int(int)>{};